-Provider What they offer Cost Contact details Talkabout Group work, Teacher Training on sex and relationships.
-Please enquire. talkaboutconsent.co.uk@gmail. com 07982 722 811 Golddigger Trust Golddigger Trust is a Sheffield based Charity, offering a variety of wellbeing projects, both within the school environment, and extracurricular activities within the community, for young people aged 11-19.
+Provider What they offer Cost Contact details Talkabout Group work, Teacher Training on sex and relationships. £100 per session or £250 for a day. talkaboutconsent.co.uk@gmail. com 07982 722 811 Golddigger Trust Golddigger Trust is a Sheffield based Charity, offering a variety of wellbeing projects, both within the school environment, and extracurricular activities within the community, for young people aged 11-19.
 Services include: 1:1 Mentoring - Bespoke, flexible programmes of mentoring for students addressing specific needs identified.
 Minimum 6 sessions (usual course approx. 8-14 sessions).
 Students accessing Golddigger Trust services via school can also access additional free services outside of school hours, including drop in youth clubs, sexual health clinic, sports and music sessions and online support.
-'I'm The Girl I Want To Be' and 'Made Of More' Self-esteem and healthy relationships courses (single gender groups of 8-12 students).
-Creative course exploring issues of esteem, identity, healthy sex and relationships and aspirations for the future, over 8 weeks (1.45-2hr session per week), including sessions examining gender stereotypes and attitudes towards other genders.
-'Choose Your Own Adventure' - an interactive 1hr lesson for Y9-13 (up to 30 students per lesson), addressing topics of CSE, E-safety, Domestic Abuse and risky relationships.
-Students journey through a life-sized board game, exploring risks and choices.
 Cost varies based on service and available charitable funding, contact for most up to date costings.
 Community based services are free, accessed by community referral (MAST, CAMHS, Self-referral etc).
 There is no charge to young people.
-O114 327 1191 Golddigger Trust Centre For Young People, 10 Psalter Lane, Sheffield, S11 8YN info@golddiggertrust.co.uk www.golddiggertrust.co.uk

-Provider What they offer Cost Contact details YWHP Sexual Abuse Support Service (Young Women's Housing Project) Our "Protect Yourself" initiative includes group-work programmes and/or one to one sessions for girls and young women.
-"Escape the Trap" Teenage Relationship Abuse Programme.
-8 sessions (ASDAN accredited) "Friend or Foe" Relationships & Risk (CSE).
-6 sessions "Parent As First Teachers" programme for pregnant girls and young parents affected by abuse.
-PAFT support helps parents develop a positive relationship with their child FREE Donation welcome 0114 268 0580 ywhp@ywhp.org.uk Chilypep Girls self-esteem course - Group work for girls to develop self-esteem, awareness and understanding around issues that affect girls and young women.
-12 girls per programme. £3500 per programme but some funded capacity available - please enquire (includes ASDAN accreditation) training@chilypep.org.uk (0114) 234 8846 Chilypep BRV Programme 10-week boys group programme.
-Boys participating will develop improved emotional literacy and a positive sense of self which is not governed by their life experiences be more able to identify inappropriate and harmful behaviours for themselves and others and be able to develop self-help and help seeking strategies to protect themselves and others from further harm and improve education and social outcomes.
-12 boys per programme. £3500 per programme (includes ASDAN accreditation) training@chilypep.org.uk (0114) 234 8846
+O114 327 1191 Golddigger Trust Centre For Young People, 10 Psalter Lane, Sheffield, S11 8YN info@golddiggertrust.co.uk www.golddiggertrust.co.uk YWHP Sexual Abuse Support Service (Young Women's Housing Project) Our "Protect Yourself" initiative includes group-work programmes and/or one to one sessions for girls and young women. • "Escape the Trap" Teenage Relationship Abuse Programme.
+8 sessions (ASDAN accredited) • "Friend or Foe" Relationships & Risk (CSE).
+6 sessions • "Parent As First Teachers" programme for pregnant girls and young parents affected by abuse.
+PAFT support helps parents develop a positive relationship with their child FREE Donation welcome 0114 268 0580 ywhp@ywhp.org.uk

-Honour Based Abuse
+Honour Based Violence

-So called 'Honour' based abuse (HBA) is a violent crime or incident that has been committed against a partner or family member where the perpetrator or perpetrators uses the excuse that they were protecting or defending the' honour' of the family or community.
-HBA can also referred to as 'Izzat' which means 'shame' in some communities.
+So called 'Honour' based violence (HBV) is a violent crime or incident that has been committed against a partner or family member where the perpetrator or perpetrators uses the excuse that they were protecting or defending the' honour' of the family or community.
+HBV can also referred to as 'Izzat' which means 'shame' in some communities.
 It is often linked to a belief that someone has bought shame onto their family or community that goes against the traditional beliefs of their culture.
 Examples of excuses for 'honour' based violence include: having a partner / boyfriend / girlfriend who is from a different culture or religion; rejecting an arranged marriage and wearing clothes that are not considered part of the traditional culture.

-Women and girls are more likely to be victims of 'honour' based abuse but it can also affect boys and men.
+Women and girls are more likely to be victims of 'honour' based violence but it can also affect boys and men.
 'Honour' based crimes can include: physical abuse, threats of violence and forced marriage.
-Any type of 'honour' based abuse is against the law so all types should be reported!
-A child or young person who is at risk of 'honour' based abuse is at significant risk of physical harm (including being murdered), and / or neglect.
+Any type of 'honour' based violence is against the law so all types should be reported!
+A child or young person who is at risk of 'honour' based violence is at significant risk of physical harm (including being murdered), and / or neglect.
 They may also suffer significant emotional harm, as a result of a threat of violence or witnessing violence directed towards a sibling or other family member.